 5. can I visit all the museums on Museum Island Berlin with a single ticket?

-Yes, the day ticket for the Museum Island Berlin is valid for all open museums on one day.
+Yes, the day ticket for the Museum Island Berlin (Museum Island Ticket) is valid for all open museums on one day.
 One-way tickets are also available for individual museums.
-If you visit Berlin more often or plan to stay longer, you should take a look at the annual ticket for the Staatliche Museen zu Berlin.
+The Museum Pass Berlin allows admission to all state museums and other large and well-known Berlin museums.
+If you visit Berlin more often or plan to stay longer, you should take a look at the annual pass for the Staatliche Museen zu Berlin.

 6 What is the James-Simon-Galerie and why should I start there?